Ahmad-AlaaEdin/BookNest/README.md

 - [ ] It makes use of JavaScript in the front end and uses the localStorage of the web browser.
 - [ ] It uses modern JavaScript (for example, let and const rather than var).
 - [ ] It makes use of the reading and writing to the same file feature.
-- [ ] It contains conditional statements.
+- [x] It contains conditional statements.
 Please provide below the file name and the line number(s) of at least:
-- [ ] Incomplete task